aws-samples/aws-iot-elf/README.md

 elf.py: error: unrecognized arguments: --region us-east-1
 ````

 **A:** This example error is caused when using the ELF Command Line because the order of the commands and options matters.
 The general structure of all ELF commands are: `python elf.py [global-elf-options] <command> [command-specific-options]`.
 The `[global-elf-options]` should be the same across commands.
 The `[command-specific-options]` are specific to any given command.
+You can learn more about the various options by getting detailed help on the command line.

 **Q:** I seem to be need to upgrade my `openssl` and `python` installations.
 Why?